Banana connector: Wander plug

 These superficially similar plugs were widely used in the UK and elsewhere until the 1960s.
-A significant use was for connecting the separate HT (High Tension, usually 90 Volts) and grid bias batteries in early battery powered valve (tube) radios and for the antenna and earth (ground) connections and external loudspeaker in both mains and battery powered valve radios.
+A significant use was for connecting the separate HT (High Tension, usually 90 volts) and grid bias batteries in early battery powered valve (tube) radios and for the antenna and earth (ground) connections and external loudspeaker in both mains and battery powered valve radios.
 The battery terminals were short (approximately 6 mm to 10 mm) bell-mouthed brass tubes of 1/8 in nominal internal diameter.
-The wander plug may have gotten its name from its need to "wander about" when setting the correct grid bias voltage(s) for most economical operation of the radio.
+The wander plug's name may have derived from its need to "wander about" when setting the correct grid bias voltage(s) for the most economical operation of the radio.

 The wander plug was always used in a rigid socket and therefore the pin end was split to allow some elasticity and provide a secure fit in the socket.
-Often a machined brass component which formed the pin contact (which was split) and the means of connecting the external wire, clamped by means of a screw-on coloured hard plastic cap.
+It often featured a machined brass component which formed the pin contact (which was split) and the means of connecting the external wire, clamped by means of a screw-on coloured hard plastic cap.
 Another design used an actual split pin of plated steel, the parallel ends of which formed the plug tip.
-A machined brass component with an internal bore of just over 1/8 inch, a transverse slot to accommodate the eye end of the split pin, and an external screw thread to engage the coloured hard plastic cap, tightening of which trapped the stripped end of the wire in the eye of the split pin to establish a secure connection.
+It featured a machined brass component with an internal bore of just over 1/8 inch, a transverse slot to accommodate the eye end of the split pin, and an external screw thread to engage the coloured hard plastic cap, tightening of which trapped the stripped end of the wire in the eye of the split pin to establish a secure connection.

 The wander plug may have pre-dated the banana plug, but was virtually obsolete by the 1970s, by which time most of the equipment requiring them was long obsolete.

-Wander plugs generally would not inter-mate successfully with banana sockets and attempts to do so by spreading the brass tip often ended with its fracture.
+Wander plugs generally would not inter-mate successfully with banana sockets, and attempts to do so by spreading the brass tip often ended with its fracture.
 The tip of some banana plugs could be forced into some sockets intended for wander plugs, but would invariably be insecure.